 The stupid people in the current Australian federal government are introducing a new tax to take money away from the people who did not vote for them, the employed and business owners, then give the money to the voters they think they can buy, the unemployed and mums at home with children.
-The excuse is the new tax is on carbon and will do something positive for the environment.
-The prove the government is stupid, the government announced the money from their their
+The excuse is the new tax on carbon will do something positive for the environment.
+To prove the government is stupid, the government announced some of the money from their their

 Most manufacturers have little say in what they do with electricity and they will have to pay the tax.
 The only thing the manufacturers can do to reduce the tax is to ship their manufacturing and all those jobs to China and India where there are no limits to carbon pollution.

 The people who really have a choice, the people choosing cars, appliances, lighting, insulation, and everything else for their homes, will receive massive subsidies to continue not reducing their carbon footprint.
 The subsidies will let people continue heating rooms they do not use and to continue every other wasteful practice.
 The few people who do make the right choices about energy usage will face fewer jobs and less income to pay for the switch over to more efficient practices.